 200-A Jefferson Street

-Stave off that nap with a coffee from Reve Coffee Roasters, a locally owned cafe that roasts and distributes its own beans.
-Belly up to the coffee lab for one of the specialty drinks, like the Bourboneaux, a blend of barrel-aged cold brew, pecan syrup, orange peel, and orange bitters.
-Or maybe boost that immune system with Golden Days, a turmeric-laced ginger tea spiked with coconut and chili and sweetened with honey, hot or cold.
+Stave off a nap with a coffee from Reve Coffee Roasters, a locally owned cafe that roasts and distributes its own beans.
+Belly up to the coffee lab for a specialty drink like the Bourboneaux, a blend of barrel-aged cold brew, pecan syrup, orange peel, and orange bitters.
+Or try Golden Days, a turmeric-laced ginger tea spiked with coconut and chili and sweetened with honey, hot or cold.
 Pair with a homemade pastry of the day to complete a golden afternoon stop.

 201 Settlers Trace Boulevard; 1377 Henderson Levee Road

-For an entirely different experience, head to Turtle’s Bar, a local watering hole extraordinaire.
+For a very different experience head to Turtle’s Bar, a local watering hole extraordinaire.
 Situated in a rustic shack on the Henderson Levee overlooking the Atchafalaya Basin, Turtle’s is no frills all the way.
 This is the place for ice-cold beer, straightforward libations, and if it’s a special night, pudding shots.
 A super friendly crowd makes it even better.

 Dinner at Vestal